Mwpereira/Arc-Password-Manager/README.md

 ## 📚 Frameworks

 * *Vue.js* for building user interfaces and connecting Javascript code
-* *Electron* for the development of desktop GUI by combining the Chromium rendering engine and the Node.js runtime
+* *Electron* for the development of cross-platform desktop GUI applications

 ## 🔐 Back-End